nixworks/public/news/2013/04/11/README.md

 Japanese automakers Honda, Nissan, Toyota and Mazda announced Thursday they are recalling around 3.4 million cars due to airbag defects.

 ### [Tornadoes destroy a church and damage dozens of homes in the Midwestern United States, cutting off electricity in several areas, and prompting Missouri Governor Jay Nixon to declare a state of emergency. ](/news/2013/04/11/tornadoes-destroy-a-church-and-damage-dozens-of-homes-in-the-midwestern-united-states-cutting-off-electricity-in-several-areas-and-prompti.md)
-_Context: Electricity, Jay Nixon, Midwestern, Missouri, Missouri Governor, church, destroy, state of emergency, tornado_
+_Context: Electricity, Jay Nixon, Missouri, Missouri Governor, church, destroy, midwestern, state of emergency, tornado_

 ### [Two people are killed and 41 injured in a bus crash in Irving, Texas, United States. ](/news/2013/04/11/two-people-are-killed-and-41-injured-in-a-bus-crash-in-irving-texas-united-states.md)
 _Context: Irving, Texas, United States, bus_